Los Angeles schools shut down as staff strike for better pay

 “I will make sure the wellbeing of L.A. students always comes first as I continue to work with all parties to reach an agreement to reopen the schools and guarantee fair treatment of all LAUSD workers,” Los Angeles Mayor Karen Bass said in a statement.

-Jerilyn Lopez Mendoza said she supports the walkout because she wants staff to be compensated fairly, but she is worried about how missing three days of school will affect her 15-year-old daughter, who is autistic.
+Jerilyn Lopez Mendoza said she supports the walkout because she wants staff to be compensated fairly, but she worried how missing three days of school might affect her 15-year-old daughter, who is autistic.
 For the sophomore it means three days away from her social circle and the routine that school provides, her mom said.

 “I’m obviously in favor of the strike and want to be supportive of the workers and their requests for fair pay and working conditions, but it also does affect my family negatively," Lopez Mendoza said.